ramrao0102/cs5293sp22-project0/README.md

 pipenv run python project0/main.py --incidents <url>

-5) Urlilib directory is used to download the file from the website using the urlink and within the function, code is written to write the pdf file to the root directory.
+5) Urlilib directory is used to download the file from the website using the urlink and within the function, code is written to write the pdf file Incidents_File.pdf to the /home/ramrao0102/project0.

 6) The main.py file also has function calls to several functions written within the project0.py file.
 They include calls to functions to fetch incidents from the pdf file, create a sqlite3 database, insert rows into the sqlite3 database from the pdf file and extract data via a sql statement to obtain counts of the nature of incidents to report each incident_nature and count.